DingfanChen/GAN-Leaks/README.md

     -name "Name of the output folder" \
     -posdir "Directory of the positive (training) query png images" \
-    -negdir "Directory of the negative (testing) query png images" \ -gdir "Directory of the gan model file" \
+    -negdir "Directory of the negative (testing) query png images" \ -gdir "Directory of the gan model checkpoints" \
     -init nn \
     -ndir "Directory of the fbb results"
     ```